Adsense

 Anna Scherbakova claimed an injury and sat out the whole season after her gold.
 Apparently she is busy now shilling NFTs to Chinese fans (of which she has many), and it is unlikely she will return to competitive skating.

 Only Alexandra Trusova has proved rebellious, quitting Sambo-70, but whether this was a statement, or merely an act of young, possibly foolish, love (her new coach is her boyfriend’s coach as well), we cannot know.
 She has dealt with injuries as well, but seems determined to continue to skate.
+(Update: As of 2024, Trusova has stepped away from competitive skating, but continues to skate in ice-shows including with Eteri Tutberidze.)

 There is some talk now of re-admitting Russian skaters to international competition by the Olympic Committee.
 If the ISU does the same, there is a real possibility that the 2023-24 season could see more controversy.
 (Update: Not this year.)